dafer45/TBTK/doc/Manual.md

 Here 'Symbol' is to be replaced by the corresponding symbol listed under 'UnitHandler symbol' in the table above.

 # Unit strings {#UnitStrings}
-When printing values, it is useful to also print the actuall unit strings.
+When printing values, it is useful to also print the actual unit strings.
 The UnitHandler therefore also provides methods for requesting the base unit strings for different quantities, which is obtained through function calls on the form
 ```cpp
 	string unitSring = UnitHandler::getSymbolUnitString();